Measurement of Electron Antineutrino Oscillation Amplitude and Frequency via Neutron Capture on Hydrogen at Daya Bay

 Measuring the oscillation parameters involves performing a relative comparison of the rate and energy spectrum of reactor \nuebar~at multiple detectors.
-This requires correcting for instabilities and differences in energy response within each detector (spatial non-uniformities), and establishing a common energy scale for all ADs.
+This requires correcting for instabilities and differences in energy response within each detector (spatial non-uniformities~\footnote{The correction takes into account spatial non-uniformities due primarily to time-dependent changes in the number and location of inoperative channels in individual ADs.}), and establishing a common energy scale for all ADs.
 The two analyses used in this publication, referred to as A and B, begin from the reconstruction scheme described in Ref.~\cite{an2017measurement}, which relies primarily on spallation neutron (SPN) events tagged by $n$Gd capture to calibrate the energy response and is optimized for the GdLS region.
 To improve the performance, most importantly in the LS region, Analysis A calibrates the non-uniform energy response using the $2.2$~MeV signal from $n$H-SPN events.
 This analysis uses the fitted 2.2 MeV peak of $n$H-SPN events to align the energy scale of the ADs.
 The fit is done with a new electromagnetic calorimeter function that decouples energy leakage and detector non-uniformity effects~\cite{Jiahua}.
 Analysis B uses the $\alpha$ energy peak from sequential $\beta$-$\alpha$ decays of $^{214}\rm{Bi}$-$^{214}\rm{Po}$ from naturally occurring $^{238}$U and $^{232}$Th to map the non-uniform response.
 The response is normalized relative to the central GdLS volume so as to rely on the same energy scale calibrations used in Daya Bay's $n$Gd analysis~\cite{DayaBay:2022orm}.
 After calibration, the energy scale difference among ADs is less than 0.30\% (0.35\%) for Analysis A (B), and the residual energy response non-uniformity within the ADs is less than $0.5\%$ for each analysis.

 The two analyses select IBD events by searching for a prompt positron-like signal in temporal and spatial coincidence with a delayed $n$H-capture-like signal.
 Both selections start by removing events caused by spontaneous light emission from the PMTs using a set of improved cuts with negligible IBD detection inefficiency~\cite{DayaBay:2022orm}.
 Events close in time to cosmic ray muons are vetoed following the same criteria outlined in Ref.~\cite{an2016new}, and events with reconstructed energies smaller than $1.5$~MeV are likewise rejected to suppress correlated $\beta$-$\alpha$ decays.
 Surviving prompt and delayed candidates are required to have a reconstructed energy $<12$~MeV and within three times the fitted Gaussian width of each AD's 2.2~MeV neutron capture energy peak, respectively.
 Prompt-delayed event pairs are required to be within a coincidence time window of [1, 1500] $\mu\mathrm{s}$.
 The analyses diverge here, with Analysis A using the same methodology to identify prompt-delayed candidate pairs that has been used in past $n$H analyses described in Refs.~\cite{an2014independent, an2016new, yu2015precise}.
 Analysis B follows a complementary approach inspired by the $n$Gd IBD selection where prompt and delayed candidates are required to be strictly isolated within the $[1,~1500]~\mu\mathrm{s}$ window~\cite{an2017measurement}.